2022 Flu Vaccine at Active Medical

 Why have the Flu Vaccine?

 The Flu Vaccine can help protect you.
-Influenza is a respiratory illness that can lead to serious health complications and in some cases death.
+Influenza is a respiratory illness that can lead to serious health complications.
 The best way to protect your family from influenza is to be immunised.

 What are the side effects of the Flu Vaccine?